UN Secretary-General: "Governments are lying"

 - "We owe a debt to young people, civil society and indigenous communities for sounding the alarm and holding leaders accountable.
 We need to build on their work to create a grassroots movement that cannot be ignored."

-The full transcript is in the Appendix.
+The full transcript is appended below.

 The UN video is at https://www.youtube.com/watch?v=P8rlLaT8v4Q